 Q: Will trials and other court hearings continue as normal during this COVID-19 pandemic?

 A: No. Acting on guidance from the State of Oregon, an in consultation with numerous system partners, the Presiding Judge in Multnomah County has informed the District Attorney’s Office of numerous changes.

 Q: I am a victim or a witness in a pending criminal case.
 Who should I contact if I have questions about my case or concerns about safety concerns?

 A: Your assigned Multnomah County District Attorney Victim Advocate or the Multnomah County Deputy District Attorney assigned to your case will be able to answer any questions you may have.
-If you do not know the name of your victim advocate or the assigned Deputy District Attorney, you can call 503-988-3222.
+If you do not know the name of your victim advocate or the assigned Deputy District Attorney, please call 503-988-3222.
 Our office is continuing to notify victims and witnesses by phone and by subpoena for all hearings including trials, probation violation hearings, release hearings and modification hearings.
-Please ensure your contact information is updated with our office.
+Please ensure your contact information is up to date with our office.

 Q: What services can I receive from the District Attorney’s Office during this global pandemic?

 A: The Multnomah County District Attorney’s Office remains committed to serving our community and to providing uninterrupted services to crime victims.
-As of March 13, 2020, the District Attorney’s Office has secured all of its public entry points in an effort to increase social distancing, as recommended by local public health officials.
 Our main office line is 503-988-3162.
 You may call this number and our staff will be able to direct your call to appropriate person.
 You may also email us at DA@nullmcda.us.
 When contacting us, please have the following information ready: a DA Case Number, a Multnomah County Circuit Court Case Number and/or a police report number.